Have you been paying attention to the SEO on your website for some time? If so, you must learn about calculating roi for seo.

 As you may know, SEO is much more than just adding links to a web page.
 So, it’s typical for a business to require SEO efforts from others, like developers and copywriters dedicated to the work.
 As these employees will work under you, you decide to pay them hourly or daily.

-Therefore, while calculating your total investment for implementing the SEO, you will need to consider their salary.
-To avoid missing out on any cost, make sure to track the rates and work done as closely as possible.
+Therefore, you must consider their salary while calculating your total investment for implementing SEO.
+To avoid missing out on any cost, track the rates and work done as closely as possible.

 C. Cost Of Technology